Ketosis is a process that the body does on an everyday basis, regardless of the number of carbs you eat.

 When you eat carbohydrate based foods or excess amounts of protein, your body will break this down into sugar – known as glucose.
 Why?
 Glucose is needed in the creation of ATP (an energy molecule), which is a fuel that is needed for the daily activities and maintenance inside our bodies.

-If you’ve ever used a calculator to determine your caloric needs, you will see that your body uses up quite a lot of calories.
+If you’ve ever used our keto calculator to determine your caloric needs, you will see that your body uses up quite a lot of calories.
 It’s true, our bodies use up much of the nutrients we intake just to maintain itself on a daily basis.
-With glucose, if you eat enough food, there will likely be enough excess that your body doesn’t need.
+If you eat enough food, there will likely be an excess of glucose that your body doesn’t need.

 - Lipogenesis.
 If there’s already enough glycogen in your muscles and liver, any extra glucose will be converted into fats and stored.